IbcAlpha/IBC/README.md

 this file unless you intend to make any modifications to IBController.

-COPYING.txt - the GNU General Public License Version 3
+LICENSE.txt - the GNU General Public License Version 3

 IBController.ini - a specimen configuration file.
 You will need to edit it to ensure it contains the settings